Dickinson-COMP-491-492/website/docs/assignments/PA01-CourseTools.md

 Use the documentation on the [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) page and the [Organizing information with tables](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-tables) page to complete the following tasks and (re)familiarize yourself with Markdown.

 1. Create a new feature branch from `main`
-2. Add the following to your `README.md` file
+2. Add the following to your `README.md` file:
    1. A top level section header with your name.
    2. Second level section headers for "About Me" and "My Schedule"
    3. In the "About Me" section: